-You’ll find delicious sandwiches, salads, flavorful soups, quiche, and special hot dishes on the menu.
+You’ll find delicious sandwiches, salads, flavorful soups, quiches, and special hot dishes on the menu.
 Enjoy your lunch on the Aspen patio or inside the comfy dining room.

 The Village Buttery is also known for its selection of gourmet desserts, pies, and cookies.
 Be sure to taste their famous Granny Guthrie’s Buttermilk Pie!
 The eatery is also pet-friendly.

-The only renovated building of the area serves today as the Fort Stanton museum and administrative office.
+The only renovated building in the area serves today as the Fort Stanton Museum and administrative office.
 This historic fort played a significant role in the Indian and Civil Wars.